Nevada Mesothelioma Lawyer

 With more than 30 years of experience handling mesothelioma and asbestos exposure cases, the Lanier Law Firm has a national reputation for securing justice for victims and their families.

-Over the years, The Lanier Law Firm has secured substantial settlements for clients in Nevada, including the following:
+Over the years, The Lanier Law Firm has secured substantial mesothelioma settlements and verdicts for clients in Nevada, including the following:

 Client Testimonials